startxfr/docker-images/Services/ssh/README.md

 # STARTX Services docker-images : SSH Server

-Container running sshd daemon under a fedora server.
+Container running sshd daemon under a centos server.
 You can add your own list of autorized keys

 ## Running from docker registry